-With the highest melting point among metals, tungsten has low thermal expansion coefficient and extremely high shape stability even under a super high temperature environment.
+With the highest melting point among metals, tungsten has a low thermal expansion coefficient and exceptional shape stability, even in extremely high-temperature environments.

-Although tungsten is a metal with high hardness, its hardness is enhanced by combining it with carbon; it is used for high-grade cutting tools.
+Although tungsten is a metal with high hardness, its hardness is further enhanced when combined with carbon, making it an ideal material for high-grade cutting tools.

 Atomic number *1 | 74 | |